 Focus on WhatsApp in Marketing Cloud

 The January 2021 Salesforce Marketing Cloud release announced the ability to send messages to customers via WhatsApp using the Chat Messaging feature.
-This extends the possibilities for omnichannel engagement through the most widely used instant messaging application today (according to a Statista study; WhatsApp now has over 1.6 billion users in 180 countries).
+This extended the possibilities for omnichannel engagement through today’s most widely used instant messaging application (according to a Statista study; WhatsApp now has over 1.6 billion users in 180 countries).

 Two types of WhatsApp messages can be sent from Salesforce Marketing Cloud.

-Template messages: these are transactional messages (order confirmation, payment confirmation, abandoned cart reminder).
+These are transactional messages (order confirmation, payment confirmation, abandoned cart reminder).
 These template messages need to be approved by WhatsApp before sending to ensure they do not include any promotional content.
 Given that, a template with an invalid URL will be rejected.

-And session messages: these messages are replies to conversations initiated by the user.
+These messages are replies to conversations initiated by the user.
 They do not require approval; their form is free.
 A session message can be up to 4,096 characters, including personalization and emoji.
 Facebook rejects messages that exceed these limits.

 These automated responses are set up in a journey with a Inbound Chat entry source.
 The keywords are defined from the messages sent by your audience, which will then generate the appropriate response from you.
 Session messages can also be the subject of non-automated responses from the relevant team (customer service, sales team, etc.)

 You will then be able to create templates for your transactional messages and submit them to WhatsApp for approval.

-To get the most out of your WhatsApp communications, remember to build trust with your audience by only interacting with users who have opted-in, be careful about the frequency of messages and avoid overwhelming your prospects/customers.
+To get the most out of your WhatsApp communications, remember to build trust with your audience by only interacting with users who have opted-in.
+Be cautious about the frequency of messages and avoid overwhelming your prospects/customers.

-A watchword: work on personalized and optimized (synthetic) content.
-The tone used on the platform must be personal while remaining creative and dynamic; do not hesitate to use all types of media (image, gif, document).
-Also make sure that you keep an acceptable quality index.
-Finally, your strength will be to have a consistent brand image reinforced by the use of the WhatsApp channel.
+A watchword: work on personalized (personalization tags or AMPScript) and optimized (synthetic) content.
+The tone used on the platform must be personal while remaining creative and dynamic.
+Do not hesitate to use all types of media: images, gifs, and documents, but not stickers, audio files, locations, or contacts.

 WhatsApp messages are generally less expensive (in France and internationally) than traditional SMS messages.